 This memorable prologue by Steinbeck, who was born in Salinas, Calif., was stuck in my brain: "Cannery Row in Monterey in California is a poem, a stink, a grating noise, a quality of light, a tone, a habit, a nostalgia, a dream."
 I always thought of Steinbeck’s stories as one big California adventure.

-I feel very lucky to make that adventure myself—I moved to northern California earlier this month.
-In honor of my new home state, I rounded up my favorite novels set in California.
+I feel very lucky to make that adventure myself—I’ve been living in California since 2015.
+In honor of my adopted home state, I rounded up my favorite novels set in California.